Island - Michal Madera

 • All circumnavs to be recorded on GPS.

-• Points are allocated for the distance around each island (see below).
+• Points are allocated for the distance around each island plus the overall trip distance (see below).

 • For multiple-islands in one trip: each island must have a distinct full-lap circumnav before moving onto the next island in order to count.
 Please paddle all the way around the island before moving on to the next one!
 (See image below)